 Signed Acknowledgement of Policy & Expectations of Every Employee

+Every organization must have a written policy which outlines a zero-tolerance policy for any types of discrimination, harassment or bias.
+This is a critical document which must be conspicuously posted in the workplace, widely disseminated, and understood clearly by all employees.
+It is essential that the policy be seen and taken seriously, that the philosophy be incorporated throughout the organization, and that it not be seen as just another mandated directive to be placed on the bulletin board.
 The wise leader will recognize that the document will absolutely be among the evidence provided in the defense of allegations and will exercise special effort to clearly delineate the specific expectations of all employees, to include those who believe that they are the victims of such behavior.
 This document, which will be among the items of evidence reviewed by a judge or jury, should clearly describe the severe adverse individual and organizational consequences of any types of discrimination, harassment or bias are not immediately addressed.
 The document should make clear the expectation of immediate resolution or reporting and provide the identities of individuals and entities both within and outside of the organization where reporting the perceived inappropriate behavior(s) can be made.
 The document must include a commitment that all allegations will be taken seriously, investigated completely, and will result in appropriate disposition, which in the case of sustained allegations can range from training to termination.

 Potential Impact on Litigation

 Let there be no doubt, the inclusion of the clause in the zero-tolerance policy which creates an organizational expectation for immediate resolution or reporting does place a burden on the reporting employee: the burden of reasonable credibility.
-Not only must the employee demonstrate in court why there was a delay in reporting, but must also acknowledge his or her understanding -- as described in the signed acknowledgement of the reporting expectation – of the severe adverse individual and organizational consequences of any types of discrimination, harassment or bias that is not immediately dealt with.
+Not only must the employee demonstrate in court why there was a delay in reporting, but must also acknowledge his or her understanding — as described in the signed acknowledgement of the reporting expectation — ofthe severe adverse individual and organizational consequences of any types of discrimination, harassment or bias that is not immediately dealt with.
 Those who might argue that the written reporting expectation makes it more difficult to establish valid acts of discrimination are mistaken; it merely helps to level the playing field for the admissibly of credible evidence for a judge or jury to consider and makes clear that multiple avenues of reporting were available.

 The strategy employed by problematic employees and their attorneys is to establish a pattern of alleged problematic situations and instances which occurred over a period of time, and which were ignored or not addressed adequately by management; this overall scenario is where the large awards occurred.
 Single or even several problematic situations, unless truly of a horrific nature, that were quickly addressed, and remedial actions taken to prevent reoccurrences, seldom result in significant damage awards.
 Thus, the organizational need for strong and consistent supervisorial actions and quick resolution of potentially problematic issues.